$150 per group (up to 25 students)

 - learn traditional book-making techniques and create their own hardcover book

 - explore the history of the written and printed word in the World of the book exhibition

 - gain insights into the Library's History of the Book collection and explore the role of books throughout history

-- take a brief guided tour of the Mirror of the world exhibition
+- take a guided tour of the Library's unique heritage spaces, including the iconic La Trobe Reading Room.

 Embark on a journey of discovery at the State Library

 Held in the inspiring heritage setting of Australia's oldest public library, our school excursions offer students a uniquely immersive, enriching experience, encouraging return visits and life-long learning.
 The Library has provided free access to information and education since 1856, and we invite students to become part of history as they tour the breathtaking dome and view our historic collections.
 All tours and workshops are developed by experienced teachers, aligned to the Victorian Curriculum and facilitated by expert staff.